Cynthia Nixon Says J.K. Rowling's Tweets Were "Really Painful" for Transgender Son - E! Online

 "Max has a friend of his here right now who has never seen any of the films, so we are actually watching all of them," the 54-year-old actress said, referencing her youngest child.
 "We're halfway through number six."

-When asked if she or Samuel felt any discomfort watching the film following Rowling's tweets, Nixon looked back at Harry Potter star Daniel Radcliffe's response to Rowling's posts.
+When asked if she or Samuel felt any discomfort watching the movies following Rowling's tweets, Nixon looked back at Harry Potter star Daniel Radcliffe's response to Rowling's posts.

 "The thing that he tried to impart to people was that if you as a queer person or as a non-queer person have found a home in these stories, please don't let this take that away from you," she said.
 "These are still your stories."